WeidongWan/Separation-of-multiplicative-interaction/README.md

 SMI_ML_CGM_par.m - Find the numerical values of BER for SMI with CGM and ML detector.
 (Parallel computing)

+dnc_ML.m - Simulate the signal transmission and ML detection of the SMI-based SR systems in the scenario where both direct and cascaded links exist.

+dnc_SMC.m - Simulate the signal transmission and SMC detection of the SMI-based SR systems in the scenario where both direct and cascaded links exist.

+dnc_iteML.m - Simulate the signal transmission and traditional iterative ML detection of the SMI-based SR systems in the scenario where both direct and cascaded links exist.

+dnc_iteLinear.m - Simulate the signal transmission and traditional iterative linear detection of the SMI-based SR systems in the scenario where both direct and cascaded links exist.

 Function Files :